PJMantoss/DOMExercises/README.md

-# DOMExercises
+# DOM Practice Exercises

-## This is a curation of some practice exercises on DOM Manipulations.
+### This is a curation of some practice exercises on DOM Manipulations.
 Concepts covered include:

 1. Changing attributes and values on DOM elements
 2. Traversing the DOM
 3. Adding, Creating and Removing DOM elements

+February 22, 2020